trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 * `{x}`: x Cartesian coordinate
 * `{y}`: y Cartesian coordinate

 p.s.
 If you're new to XYZ tiles, [this post](https://developers.planet.com/docs/planetschool/xyz-tiles-and-slippy-maps/) and [this post](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames#X_and_Y) will prove very helpful.
+For even more on the subject, the [Mapbox Cookbook by Bill Kastanakis](https://www.packtpub.com/product/mapbox-cookbook/9781784397357) will prove another useful resource.

 To find the x,y co-ordinates of the tile, we use the middle image in the sequence (so we can hopefully capture the most images either side) and convert the latitude and longitude to x,y;